Ontario – One of Canada’s Unique Provinces!

 So, why do so many foreign nationals who plan for Ontario immigration ultimately decide to move to Toronto?
 This should now be obvious, but aside from Toronto being a large, beautiful, multicultural city with much to do and a flourishing immigrant community, it also has a thriving economy and opportunities for employment.

-No wonder the Economist Intelligence Unit (EIU) ranked Toronto as the third "most livable city" in the world in August 2014, out of the 140 major cities evaluated around the globe.
+No wonder the Economist Intelligence Unit (EIU) ranked Toronto as the fourth "most livable city" in the world in August 2015, out of the 140 major cities evaluated around the globe.

 Thus, if you have been thinking about Canadian immigration and applying for a Visa to Canada and/or possible Canadian citizenship, you may want to seriously consider moving to Toronto, Ontario, to start your new life.